qgis/QGIS-Documentation/docs/gentle_gis_introduction/introducing_gis.rst

    :align: center
    :width: 30em

-   Vector data is used to represent points (e.g. towns), lines (e.g. rivers) and polygons (e.g. municipal boundaries).
+   Vector data is used to represent points (e.g., towns), lines (e.g., rivers) and polygons (e.g., municipal boundaries).

-**Raster data** are stored as a grid of values.
+**Raster data** is stored as a grid of values.
 There are many satellites circling the earth and the photographs they take are a kind of raster data that can be viewed in a GIS.
 One important difference between raster and vector data is that if you zoom in too much on a raster image, it will start to appear 'blocky' (see